TheJelmega/prog-lang/design/README.md

 ```

 A path expression uses a path to refer to a local variable or item.
-Path expressions referencing local or static variables are place expression, all other path expressions are value expressons.
+Path expressions referencing local or static variables are place expression, all other path expressions are value expressions.

 A path may also refer to an inferred path, which is represented by a `.`, followed by a name.
-This is currently limited to plain enum members of enum types that can be inferred.
+This is currently limited to plain enum members when the enum type can be inferred from the surrounding context.

 ## 9.4.
 Unit expression  [↵](#9-expressions-)